pmirski/AWESOMEOsoftware/FullCode/Readme.txt

 // To do but LessImportant:
 //	A. Ensure have correct function descriptions
 //	B. take away initialization values for vars with comment "Initialization value completely arbitrary"
-//	C. Try changing "postn" to "pos" at end

 // Things just for testing (remove later?):